 If you’re looking for the International Champions Cup TV schedule in the United States, you’ve come to the right place.

-The 2020 International Champions Cup will be a smaller and shorter tournament than usual due to the summer of 2020 being overloaded with Copa America, Euro 2020 and the Summer Olympics.
+The 2021 International Champions Cup will be a smaller in focus due to the summer of 2021 being overloaded with Copa America, European Championship and the Summer Olympics.

 ESPN has the media rights to the International Champions Cup (ICC) through 2021.
 The agreement grants ESPN exclusive English and Spanish-language rights to a total of 25 matches, including the annual ICC tournament and various club friendlies, each summer in the U.S.